 Click on pictures for larger image.

-The City of Brotherly Love… marketed by the Greater Philadelphia Tourism Marketing Corporation (GPTMC) as “Philadelphia.
-Get Your History Straight and Your Nightlife Gay” since 2003, when GPTMC “joined a very short list of cities around the world to officially “come out” as a gay-friendly destination.”
+The City of Brotherly Love… marketed since 2003 by the Greater Philadelphia Tourism Marketing Corporation (GPTMC) as “Philadelphia.
+Get Your History Straight and Your Nightlife Gay”, when GPTMC “joined a very short list of cities around the world to officially “come out” as a gay-friendly destination.”

-Since then, Philadelphia spend a couple of million dollars towards gay and lesbian travelers.
+Since then, Philadelphia spent a couple of million dollars towards gay and lesbian travelers.
 The campaign was dubbed “the Nation's Largest Gay Tourism Marketing Campaign”.